 The amount of milk a baby needs is generally given as around 75-80 ml for each 0.5kg of body weight.
 Therefore, if your baby weighs 4kg, they would need about 750ml of formula milk per 24-hour period.

-As a rule, bottle fed babies feed less often than breastfeeding ones.
-This is due to the speed with which the different milks are digested, formula milk taking longer.
-On average, your baby will probably feed from the bottle about six times during a 24 – hour period.
+As a rule, bottle-fed babies feed less often than breastfeeding ones.
+This is due to the speed with which the different kinds of milk are digested, with formula milk taking longer.
+On average, your baby will probably feed from the bottle about six times during a 24–hour period.

-Bottle Fed babies are rarely underfed, but it is important to feed on demand and not at the times you dictate.
+Bottle-fed babies are rarely underfed, but it is important to feed on demand and not at the times you dictate.
 Check that the teat on the bottle is large enough for your baby’s needs.
-It he cries and is upset – especially at the end of a feed, when the bottle is completely empty – then try offering him a little more milk.
+If they cry and are upset, especially at the end of a feed, when the bottle is completely empty, then try offering him a little more milk.

-When your baby hits six months and starts eating solids, the amount of milk he consumes will decrease, as he fills himself up with food other than milk.
-But if you have any concerns about your baby’s development while bottle-feeding, do talk to your midwife or health visitor.
+When your baby hits six months and starts eating solids, the amount of milk they consume will decrease.
+But if you have any concerns about your baby’s development while bottle-feeding, talk to their paediatrician.

 QUICK FEEDING ADVICE

 It is more likely that you will try to give your baby more milk than if you were breastfeeding.
-For this reason, it’s important to let him decide when he has had enough to drink so you don’t overfeed him.
-While it’s fine to give your baby more milk if he appears unsatisfied at the end of feed, it is bad practice to try and make him finish every last drop if he seems satisfied with what he has already drunk.
+For this reason, it’s important to let them decide when they have had enough to drink so you don’t overfeed them.

 - Always follow the manufacturer’s instructions when making up a formula feed to ensure your baby is receiving the right quantities of formula and water.